terrestris/java2typescript/src/test/resources/fixtures/largest-circle.md

     private radiusPoint: Point = null;
     public constructor(obstacles: Geometry, tolerance: number) {
         if (obstacles.isEmpty()) {
-            throw new Error("IllegalArgumentException: Empty obstacles geometry is not supported");
+            throw new Error("IllegalArgumentException: " + "Empty obstacles geometry is not supported");
         }
         this.obstacles = obstacles;
         this.factory = obstacles.getFactory();